George Germain, 1st Viscount Sackville

-George Germain, 1st Viscount Sackville, PC (26 January 1716 – 26 August 1785), styled The Honourable George Sackville until 1720, Lord George Sackville from 1720 to 1770 and Lord George Germain from 1770 to 1782, was a British soldier and politician who served as Secretary of State for the American Department in Lord North's cabinet during the American War of Independence.

-His ministry received much of the blame for Britain's loss of thirteen American colonies.
-His issuance of detailed instructions in military matters, coupled with his failure to understand either the geography of the American colonies or the determination of their colonists, may justify that conclusion.
-He had two careers, a military career, in which he rose to the rank of Major-General, and a political career, in which he rose to the rank of Secretary of State for the Colonies.
-His military career had distinction, but ended with his court martial.
-Sackville served in the British Army in the War of the Austrian Succession of 1740-1748 and in the Seven Years' War of 1756–1763, including at the decisive Battle of Minden.
-His political career ended with the fall of the North government in March 1782.
+Major-General George Germain, 1st Viscount Sackville, PC (26 January 1716 – 26 August 1785) was a British Army officer, politician, and government official, who served as Secretary of State for the Colonies from 1775 to 1782.
+Serving in the North ministry during the American War of Independence, he was a hardliner, "the chief architect the American War in Britain," receiving significant blame for Britain's defeat in the conflict.
+Germain's issuance of confusing instructions to British commanders in North America coupled with his failure to understand either the geography of Britain's American colonies or the determination of the rebels' resolve have led historians to support such arguments.
+He served in the British army in the War of the Austrian Succession and in Seven Years' War, including at the decisive Battle of Minden, after which he was court-martialled.
+His political career ended with the fall of the North ministry in March 1782.

-Background and education
+Early life and education

-Sackville was the third son of Lionel Sackville, 1st Duke of Dorset, and his wife Elizabeth, daughter of Lieutenant-General Walter Philip Colyear.
+He was born George Sackville, the third son of Lionel Sackville, 1st Duke of Dorset, and his wife Elizabeth, daughter of Lieutenant-General Walter Philip Colyear.
 His Godfather George I attended his baptism.

+As an adult, George legally changed his name in 1770 to "George Germain", by which he is generally known in the historical literature.

 He was educated at Westminster School in London and graduated from Trinity College in Dublin in 1737.
 Between 1730 and 1737 and again from 1750 to 1755, his father held the post of Lord Lieutenant of Ireland.
 While in Dublin he befriended the celebrated writer Jonathan Swift.
 He also encountered Lord Ligonier who would later assist his career in the military.

-He then entered the army.
-Sackville was elected Grandmaster of the Grand Lodge of Ireland in 1751 and served for two years.
+He then entered the army, where was elected Grandmaster of the Grand Lodge of Ireland in 1751 and served for two years.

 Family

 He married Diana Sambrooke, daughter of John Sambrooke and Elizabeth Forester, on 3 September 1754.
-They had two sons and three daughters, including:
+They had two sons and two daughters, including: